THE JOURNEY FROM MAGIC, TO RELIGION AND TO SCIENCE

 SYNOPSIS

-The first Homo Sapiens evolved in Africa 200,000 years ago during the Middle Palaeolithic era (300,000 – 50,000 BCE).
+The first Homo Sapiens evolved in Africa 200,000 years ago during the middle palaeolithic era 300, 000 – 50, 000 BCE.
 By this time, humans had become incredibly intelligent beings who could not only reflect upon themselves and the world around them but could also reflect upon their existence within the world; in other words, they realised they were the object of their consciousness; they had become self-aware.

 To do this, the brain needed to evolve from being a mechanism that experienced sensations and thoughts to becoming the observer of itself.

-With this level of perception, it was only natural that early humans would develop philosophies about the meaning of life and death.
-The earliest known human burial was in the Middle East c.
-100,000 BCE, which indicates that abstract and creative thinking had already begun.
-But people must have developed philosophical ideas before this date because thinking abstractly and creatively results from having a sophisticated cerebral cortex.
+With this level of perception, it was only natural that early man would develop philosophies about the meaning of life and death.
+The earliest known human burial was in the Middle East c.100, 000 BCE. ‘ but people must have developed philosophical ideas before this date because thinking abstractly and creatively is the outcome of having a sophisticated cerebral cortex.

-• What is the purpose of life?
+What is the purpose in life?

-• What is the meaning of existence?
+What is the meaning of existence?

-• Who am I?
+Who am I?

-• What is my nature?
+What is my nature?

-• Where do I go when I die?
+Where do I go when I die?

-Picture this: you are one of the human beings, living hundreds of thousands of years ago.
-You're out on the plains of the Serengeti, shooting the breeze with your fellow hunter-gatherers when one of them asks the group,
+Picture this: you are one of the human beings living hundreds of thousands of years ago.
+You're out on the plains of the Serengeti, shooting the breeze with your fellow hunter-gatherers, when one of them asks the group,

 “What is death, and where do we go when we die?”

-COLLECTIVE LEARNING
+THE ORIGINS OF COLLECTIVE LEARNING

 "If I have seen further, it is by standing on the shoulders of giants."

-Because early man lived in the Palaeolithic age, he couldn’t access education and the insight of other people’s wisdom because it didn’t exist yet.
+Because early man lived in the Paleolithic age, he couldn’t access education and the insight of other people’s wisdom because it didn’t exist yet.
 The knowledge base of the twenty-first century didn’t happen suddenly; it took a couple of hundred thousand years to accumulate.
-The phrase “Standing on the shoulders of giants” is a metaphor that means using the understanding gained by major thinkers born before you to make intellectual progress.
-Isaac Newton exemplified this perfectly by explaining that his ideas didn’t come from him alone.
+“Standing on the shoulders of giants” is a metaphor that means using the understanding gained by major thinkers born before you to make intellectual progress.
+Issac Newton exemplified this perfectly by explaining that his ideas didn’t come from him alone.
 He said that he relied on the ideas of those who had already made significant contributions to scientific knowledge.
 As a result, Newton didn’t regard himself as a genius.

-Collective learning is the uniquely human ability to share, preserve, and build upon knowledge over time.
+In short, collective learning is the uniquely human ability to share, preserve, and build upon knowledge over time.
 People rely on collective learning when reading a book, attending school, or watching a documentary.
 The history of science is the story of collective learning.
 Historians piece evidence across time and continents and show how our collective knowledge developed.

-It should be no surprise that the people who lived during this period would have had primitive and mystical ideas about their existence and the objects that inhabited their world.
-“So that enormous ball of yellow in the sky could have been anything, a god, another world, an 'all-seeing eye,' or even a beast."
+Unsurprisingly, the people who lived during this period would have had primitive and mystical ideas about their existence and the objects that inhabited their world. “….so that enormous ball of yellow in the sky” could have been anything: a god, another world, an “all-seeing eye”, or even an evil force.
+The people back then would have been perplexed about the behaviour of celestial bodies like the sun.

-The people back then would have been very confused about the behaviour of celestial bodies like the sun.
-“Why was it so luminous some days but hid behind fluffy white things on other days or disappeared completely - taking with it all light and warmth?
+“Why was it so luminous some days but hid behind fluffy white things on other days, disappeared altogether - taking all light and warmth with it?
 Was it displeased?
 Did something happen to make it go away?
 Did it watch them?
 Would they go to it when they died?”

 THE BIRTH OF THEORIES BASED ON MAGIC